Coming to America

 Many ask that question.
 Because they live in the realm of causation, they imagine that nothing can exist without a cause.
 God, however, the Supreme Cause, is beyond causation.
 It is not necessary that He, in turn, have a creator.
 How could the Absolute depend for Its creation on another Absolute?

 Elon, listen!
-Great artists, for example the famous opera singers Amelita Galli-Curci and Vladimir Rosing, began to study under Yogananda.
-Yogananda said, “In India, music, as well as painting and drama, is considered a divine art.”
+Great artists, the famous opera singers Amelita Galli-Curci and Vladimir Rosing, for example, began to study under Yogananda, who said, “In India, music, as well as painting and drama, is considered a divine art.”
 Later Elvis Presley became interested in his teachings, as did the Beatles.
 George Harrison was known to have regularly distributed the Autobiography of a Yogi.

 Scientists, such as Luther Burbank, and university professors came to meet him.
 Yogananda discussed with them how science and spirituality share underlying principles.

 Tirelessly he toured, wrote, and taught.
 America everywhere was slowly waking up to the ancient science of yoga.

 What makes Yogananda particularly remarkable is not only was he the first guru to come to live in the West, but he also set an incredibly high bar for spirituality, spreading it with major success.
 It is easy, let’s say, to flood the Western world with a physically-oriented style of Hatha yoga.
 It is also relatively easy to spread a “pop-spirituality.”
 Yogananda, however, came with the loftiest teachings and wisdom of ancient India.
 The goal of life, he told the world, was to find God or Cosmic Consciousness.
 Therefore, he also introduced the concepts of a sacred guru-disciple relationship, which had been completely unknown before in the West.